 If you’re a boat owner, then you know that having a good bimini top is essential.
-If you’re looking for a bimini top for the first-time then all the choices out there can be confusing.
+If you’re looking for a bimini top for the first time, then all the choices there can be confusing.
 What kind of frame should you use?
-What kind of fabric?
+What type of fabric?
 Does it matter that you take your boat on fresh or salt water?

-Let's set sail and take a look at all things related to bimini tops, and hopefully help steer you to the best option for your boat.
+Let's set sail, look at everything related to bimini tops, and hopefully help steer you to the best option for your boat.

 The Unique Requirements of Biminis

-First, let’s consider the fact that biminis are different from dodgers; they don’t offer protection from the side or the front.
-However, biminis are great for shelter from the rain when your boat is stationary, for shade during a hot day, and they complement your boats style and look.
+First, consider that biminis are different from dodgers; they don’t offer protection from the side or the front.
+However, biminis are great for shelter from the rain when your boat is stationary, for shade during a hot day, and complement your boat style and look.
 Biminis come in a variety of colors and fabrics.
-Most are supported by a metal frame; stainless steel or aluminum.
+A metal frame supports most; stainless steel or aluminum.
 Fabric is an essential part of your bimini.

 Bimini Fabric Considerations

-- The color of the fabric should complement your boats style and look.
-But remember to consider a color that is light so that the fabric won’t fade as easily.
+- The fabric's color should complement your boat's style and look.
+But consider a light color so the fabric won’t fade as quickly.

-- Mildew resistant is a great option as well.
-Remember, even if your fabric is water resistant, over time, it can still break down and mildew can grow.
+- Mildew resistance is a great option as well.
+Remember, even if your fabric is water-resistant, it can still break down, and mildew can grow over time.